Carmela J. DeCandia, Psy.D. - Director, The National Center on Family Homelessness

 Casilda Chevalier is the Research Interviewer for S.T.A.R.T. with Kids, a pilot program of the U.S. Department of Justice's national Safe Start Initiative.
 She conducts assessments with children and families in emergency shelters in Worcester, MA.
 Casilda supports the recruitment and retention of families participating in the program by working with team members and case managers.
 She has many years of experience providing counseling to children, adolescents, and adults.
 Casilda received a Bachelor of Science in Psychology from Worcester State College.

-Rosenie "Rose" Clervil manages the organization's recovery practice area and oversees the Consumer Advisory Board.
-She has more than 17 years experience as a mediator, advocate, and program administrator working directly with families and children experiencing homelessness and trauma.
-Rose has an Associate Degree in Applied Science, a Bachelor of Science from Newbury College, and a Master of Management, Business Administration, and Conflict Negotiation Resolution from Cambridge College.
-She is currently enrolled in the MSW program at Boston University.
-Rose is fluent in French and Haitian Creole.
+Rose Clervil provides technical assistance, training, and consultation to organizations to support trauma-informed programming.
+She has over 18 years of experience as a mediator, advocate, and program administrator working directly with families and children experiencing trauma, domestic violence, and homelessness.
+Rose also oversees The National Center's Consumer Advisory Board.
+She received her Master of Clinical Social Work from Boston University and also holds a Master in Management, Business Administration, and Conflict Negotiation Resolution from Cambridge College.
+She has trained internationally with Life is Good Playmakers Ayiti and is fluent in French and Haitian Creole.

 Natalie Coupe - Policy Director